NIVANorge/Mobius2/docs/mobiviewdocs/parameters.md

 ## Special cases

-Some of the functionality can be a bit different if there are so-called "sub-indexed" index sets or if some parameters are on so-called "map" form.
+Some of the functionality can be a bit different if there are so-called [*sub-indexed*](../mobius2docs/advanced_concepts.html#sub-indexed-index-sets) index sets or if some parameters are on so-called "map" form.
 This is rare, and will be documented later.